-I’ve mentioned before that I had three teachers in junior high and high school who each contributed to my success with their negativity rather than their encouragement.
+I’ve mentioned before that I had three junior high and high school teachers who each contributed to my success with their negativity rather than encouragement.
 Instead of building me up, like teachers are supposed to, they really did the opposite, both to my face and behind my back.

 Lately, I’ve been thinking a lot about one of the “lessons” that one of those teachers tried to impart.

 You see, during the first week of my freshman year of high school, I bombed a quiz.
 I’d already set my sights on graduating with a 4.0 GPA, and I was crushed.
-(That didn’t happen in high school, by the way, because I got distracted by boys about halfway through!)
+(That didn’t happen in high school because I got distracted by boys about halfway through!)

 She basically laughed at me and then later used me as an example to tell parents that “some students” would need to accept that they just couldn’t get As all the time.